PaulCapestany/sell-bcash/README.md

 ***why?***

-When you redeem your BCash, you'll possibly expose your seed or your private key.
-To make sure your Bitcoins don't get lost or stolen, it is extremely recommended to move them to a new Bitcoin wallet.

-Redeeming BCash requires you to install a BCash wallet, which we can't trust completely yet, and can't know for sure it will not leak your address or expose it somehow, mistakenly or intentionally.
+To make sure your Bitcoins don't get lost or stolen, you will need to move them to a new wallet.
+To cash out your BCash you're going to have to install a BCash wallet, which we can't trust completely yet, and possibly expose your private keys.
 By moving your Bitcoins to a new address, you're removing that risk.
 Simply put, you're going to empty both Bitcoin and BCash from the old address - Bitcoin first.

 ***how?***